CO₂ CONTROL FOR DYNAMIC CELL CULTURE

 The importance of CO₂ control in dynamic cell culture

-In dynamic cell cultures, that is, when cells are cultured under flow, the microenvironment parameters become more important to control because the small dimensions of the system make small changes in pH more impactful.
+In dynamic cell cultures, that is, when cells are cultured under flow, the microenvironment parameters become more important to control because the system’s small dimensions make small changes in pH more impactful.

 Thus, either the entire perfusion system is designed to fit inside the CO2 incubator, or parts of the system (mainly the electronics) remain outside, and the chip with the cells is kept inside the incubator in a far-from-ideal configuration.